 Today, things have changed … some.
-Still, only 5 percent of the art currently displayed in U.S. museums is by women.
+Still, in 2012, only 4 percent of artists on display at the Metropolitan Museum were women.
 There remains just one major museum in the world dedicated solely to women artists.
-That’s why, working with the National Museum of Women in the Arts, we host an annual Art Contest to get women artists the equal attention they deserve.
+That’s why, working with the National Museum of Women in the Arts, we host an annual art contest to get women artists the equal attention they deserve.

 The six winning entries will be featured in a collection of note cards mailed to AAUW members in the spring.

 |Submission Period||January 6–28||Submit your artwork.
 Members can submit up to two pieces.
 Read the contest rules to learn more.|

 |Voting Period||February 3–29||AAUW members can vote for up to 10 entries.
 Rally votes for your favorites by sharing with other members.|